juancarloskatigbak8/Stock-Price-Prediction/README.md

 | Random Forest (Pandas) | 62.61 | 17,011 | -0.04 |
 | Random Forest (Polars) | 60.98 | 18,231 | -0.12 |

 The negative R2 scores confirm what financial literature widely supports: technical indicators alone are insufficient for reliable next-day price prediction.
 Stock prices are driven by factors well outside the scope of moving averages and momentum signals.
-The value of the ML component here is in the benchmarking methodology — comparing how Pandas and Polars handle the same modeling pipeline — rather than in prediction accuracy.
+The value of the ML component here is in the benchmarking methodology: comparing how Pandas and Polars handle the same modeling pipeline, rather than in prediction accuracy.

 ---